-Huntington's disease (HD) is quite damaging, and those who may suffer from it don't always recognize the symptoms until it's too late.
-It's a disease that affects the brain, so the symptoms may seem mild at first, and then they may grow serious as time progresses.
-Today, we'll be looking at the various symptoms of HD, as well as go into detail about what having HD entails.
+Huntington's disease (HD) is quite damaging, and those who may be living with it don't always recognize the symptoms until it's too late.
+It's a disease that affects the brain, so the symptoms may seem mild at first, but grow more serious as time progresses.
+In this article, we'll be looking at the various symptoms of HD, and going into detail about what having HD entails.

 George Huntington discovered this disease in 1872 after observing different families who exhibited specific symptoms.
 HD is a disease of the nerve cells in the brain, which causes them to break down over time.
 Symptoms typically begin slowly, but tend to worsen over the years, causing more problems as you age.

-HD usually develops between one's 30s to 50s, but its development can come earlier or later as well.
+HD usually develops between individuals in their 30s to 50s, but its development can come earlier or later as well.
 In fact, there's a version of HD called juvenile Huntington's disease, which occurs before the age of 20.

 HD is rare.
 For people who have European ancestry, the frequency of HD cases is about 3 in 100,000.
 If you just stumbled on this article, don't fret.
-You probably don't have it.
-Especially if there is no family history of HD.
+The likelihood that you have it is low, especially if there is no family history of HD.

 What's The Cause?

 HD is not contracted, but inherited.
 If you have a family history of HD, you're more prone to getting it, but not at a 100 percent rate.
 HD comes from a gene that mutates before birth.
 If one of your parents had a defective gene, there is a 50 percent chance that you may have it as well.
 A flip of the coin.

 Those who want to know more about HD probably want to know what symptoms they can expect.
 Each case is both unique and similar at the same time.
 The amount and frequency of symptoms can differ from person to person.
 However, one thing is certain: HD will get worse as time goes on.
 It affects how you move, how you think, and how many mental conditions you may have.